matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 - Puttana tua madre: your mom is a bitch
 - Succhiamelo / Succhiami il cazzo / Suca / Puppa / Ciccamelo : Suck my dick
 - Baciamelo: Kiss it ( my dick )
 - Dio <List of animals and/or adjectives>: God is a <List>.
-Social recognition is awarded for most complex and creative combinations. - - Most common use: Dio Porco ( God is a pig )
+  - Social recognition is awarded for most complex and creative combinations.
+  - Most common use: Dio Porco ( God is a pig )
-- Gesu <List of animals and/or adjectives>: Gesu is a <List>.
-Social recognition is awarded for most complex and creative combinations. - Most common use: Gesu Porco ( God is a pig )
+- Gesu <List of animals and/or adjectives>: Jesus is a <List of animals and/or adjectives>.
+    - Social recognition is awarded for most complex and creative combinations.
+    - Most common use: Gesu Porco ( God is a pig )
-- Madonna <List of animals and/or adjectives>: Holy Mary is a <List>.
-Social recognition is awarded for most complex and creative combinations.
-Most common use: Madonna Maiala ( Holy Mary is a pig )
+- Madonna <List of animals and/or adjectives>: Holy Mary is a <List of animals and/or adjectives>.
+    - Social recognition is awarded for most complex and creative combinations.
+    - Most common use: Madonna Maiala ( Holy Mary is a pig )
 - Mangia merda: Eat shit
 - Figlio di troia: Son of a bitch
 - Vaffanculo / Vai a fare in culo: Go fuck yourself in the ass.
-- Faccia da cazzo: (litteral: Dick like face) Moron
+- Faccia da cazzo: (*litteral: Dick like face*) Moron

 ## Portuguese
 - Merda: Shit